The Eston Surgery

 Nurse Andrea Feher keeps updated on infection control and shares necessary information with the team.

 An Infection Prevention and Control in General Practice audit was completed by Claire Hutchinson & Andrea Feher.
-No major problems were noted,
+No problems were identified.

-The inadequacies that were noted have been addresses to ensure compliance.
-We will aim to do more to share information with our patients and will therefore place a copy of this Annual Statement on our practice website and will notify patients of any seasonal outbreaks that they may need to be aware of via posters in the surgery and on our website.
+We will share information with our patients and will therefore place a copy of this Annual Statement on our practice website and will notify patients of any seasonal outbreaks that they may need to be aware of via posters in the surgery and on our website.

 Cleaning specifications, frequencies and cleanliness